 [391] As part of the evidence with respect to the misinformation and the misrepresentations circulated by Mr. Bellfield and others, a reference will be made to the financial statements developed and massaged by Mr. Bellfield for the individual partnerships and used by the investors as the cornerstone for their losses.
-Buttressed by undisputed facts as to: a) the existence of yachts for each individual Limited Partnerships' in the charter business; and c) the expenses allegedly incurred and invoiced yet never actually paid for or incurred show that most expenses were not incurred or if they were incurred, were never actually paid for because OCGC lacked the resources to pay for these expenses.
+Buttressed by undisputed facts as to: a) the existence of yachts for each individual Limited Partnership; b) the availability of yachts for use by individual Limited Partnerships' in the charter business; and c) the expenses allegedly incurred and invoiced yet never actually paid for or incurred show that most expenses were not incurred or if they were incurred, were never actually paid for because OCGC lacked the resources to pay for these expenses.